catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 And to revive the heart of the contrite ones.*

 A contrite heart and humble spirit was portrayed in the tax collector.
 Though God introduced Himself here as high and mighty, He will still look upon us though we have sinned.
-What we need is a contrite heart and a hunger spirit.
-Then, not only will He look at us with mercy, but He will dwell with us; “I will dwell.... humble spirit.”
+What we need is a contrite heart and a humble spirit.
+Then, not only will He look at us with mercy, but He will dwell with us; “I will dwell with him who has a contrite and humble spirit.”
 When He says “contrite heart”, it means that this person has sinned and hence has a need for contrition.
-God chooses to be with someone who knows has sinned and is contrite instead of with someone who deems himself high and mighty.
-The best reward for us is to have God with us and spiritual revival. “.... contrite”.
+God chooses to be with someone who knows he has sinned and is contrite instead of with someone who deems himself high and mighty.
+The best reward for us is to have God with us and be spiritually revived. “to revive the spirit of the humble, and to revive the heart of the contrite ones”.
 Why is there such a requirement?
 Look at Jesus.
 Before men, HE was brave.
 Before God, there were loud cries and tears; He even admitted He was so weak He wished He wouldn’t need to meet the cross.
 The book of Hebrews says that He was heard because of His godly fear.
 Before God, let us be genuine, and He will give us our reward.

-##2.
-Prayer is a private matter between you and God.
+## 2. Prayer is a private matter between you and God.

 Read Matthew 6:6;

 *But you, when you pray, go into your room, and when you have shut your door, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.*

-Prayer is not just a matter of privacy, humility, but a matter of deep communion with God.
+Prayer is not just a matter of privacy and humility, but a matter of deep communion with God.
 Here it says to go to your secret place and shut your door.
 When you shut everything, you shut the outside and focus on your communion with God.
-This reminds of a song someone taught the speaker that goes like this:
+This reminds the speaker of a song someone taught him that goes like this:

 I know a place no one ever goes
-There is peace and quiet, beauty and repose
+There's peace and quiet, beauty and repose
-Hidden in the valley, beside a mountain stream
+It's hidden in the valley, beside a mountain stream
+And lying there beside the stream I find that I can dream
-I only think of beauty to the eyes
+Only of things of beauty to the eyes
-Snow peaked mountains towering in the sky
+Snow peaked mountains towering to the skies
-Now I know that God made this world for me, for me, and for me.
+Now I know that God made this world for me, for me, for me, for me and for you.

 I know a fount where sins are washed away
 I know a place where night is turned to day
-Under its shadow, the safest place i know
+Under its shadow, the safest place I know
-All that I am, to be, I gladly serve
+All that I am, to be, I gladly serve Him now
 Only one life will soon be passed away
-Only one chance i must not grow away
+Only one chance I must not grow away
-Now I know I must give this life to Him, to Him, and to Him
+Now I know I must give this life to Him, to Him, to Him, to Him and to Him

-There is a fount where sins are washed away
+There is a fount where sins are washed away"
-There’s a place that is under the shadow, the safest place I know
+There is a place that is under the shadow, the safest place I know

 This reminds the speaker of 2 passages in the Bible; he suspects the lyric writer took the concept from these 2.
 Read Psalm 91:1-2;